vanessaconti/captains-log-react/README.md

 ### Bonuses

-- Style the app
 - Use react-bootstrap
 - Use react-transition-group to transition between pages [Demo](https://reactrouter.com/web/example/animated-transitions)
-- write your own tests for the edit route
 - add a 404 page
 - add functionality that when a user presses the delete button a confirmation appears first